ShufflerBardOnTheEdge/MemPrO/README.md

 >export PATH_TO_MARTINI=PATH/TO/martini3.itp

 Where N is replaced by the number of CPU you wish to use and martini3.itp is the name of the martini3 itp file you are using.
+When installing via PyPi PATH_TO_INSANE does not need to be specified.

 MemPrO is also accessible on Google Colab via the link [ADD LINK].
 The Colab will contain instructions for use.
 (Currently the Colab in WIP and this will be updated)